leahdsouza/nyc-ridesharing-data-analysis-dashboard/README.md

 ---

 *Analysis based on 15,120 rides from 100 users across 99 weeks.
-Interactive dashboard available at http://localhost:8501*